LearnOnDemandSystems/docs/help-center/end-user-student-faqs/class-self-paced/how-do-i-print-my-completion-certificate-for-my-class.md

-# How Do I Print My Completion Certificate For My Class?
+# How do I print my completion certificate for my class?

 If your class has completion certificates and you have the required permissions, you can print your completion certificate from the TMS.